github/docs/content/developers/webhooks-and-events/webhooks/webhook-events-and-payloads.md

 `forced`|`boolean` | Whether this push was a force push of the `ref`.
 `head_commit`|`object` | For pushes where `after` is or points to a commit object, an expanded representation of that commit.
 For pushes where `after` refers to an annotated tag object,  an expanded representation of the commit pointed to by the annotated tag.
 `compare`|`string` | URL that shows the changes in this `ref` update, from the `before` commit to the `after` commit.
 For a newly created `ref` that is directly based on the default branch, this is the comparison between the head of the default branch and the `after` commit.
 Otherwise, this shows all commits until the `after` commit.
 `commits`|`array` | An array of commit objects describing the pushed commits.
 (Pushed commits are all commits that are included in the `compare` between the `before` commit and the `after` commit.)
-The array includes a maximum of 20 commits.
+For timeline events only, the array includes a maximum of 20 commits.
 If necessary, you can use the [Commits API](/rest/reference/repos#commits) to fetch additional commits.
-This limit is applied to timeline events only and isn't applied to webhook deliveries.
+Webhook deliveries will receive an array containing all of the pushed commits.
 `commits[][id]`|`string` | The SHA of the commit.
 `commits[][timestamp]`|`string` | The ISO 8601 timestamp of the commit.
 `commits[][message]`|`string` | The commit message.